Thermal diffusivity and its lower bound in orthorhombic SnSe: DISCUSSION

 We note that the amplitude of sound velocity is compatible with the moderate atomic mass of atoms in SnSe.
 According to a recent expression for the speed of sound $v_s=\frac{\alpha}{c}\sqrt{(m_e/2M)}$~\cite{trachenko2020_speedofsound}, where $c$ is the light velocity, $\alpha$ is the fine structure constant and $m_e$ and $M$ are the masses of bare electron and the atom, respectively.
 Injecting the mass of Sn (119 atomic mass units), one finds 3500 m/s.

-Taking the high temperature slope of the diffusivity (see straight lines in Fig. \ref{fig:Fig3} (a)) one can quantify the parameter $s$ for both directions.
+Taking the high temperature slope of the diffusivity $D\cdot k_B/(\hbar v_s^2)$ as a function of $T^{-1}$ (see straight lines in Fig. \ref{fig:Fig3} (a)) one can quantify the parameter $s$ for both directions considering the computed value for the direction-dependent sound velocity $v_s$.
 We found that $s_{||b}=6.3$ and $s_{||c}=8$.
+We did not measure thermal conductivity along the a-axis, but using the data reported by Ibrahim et al., one obtains $s_{||a}=4$.

+The phonon lifetime according to Raman spectroscopy is $\tau\sim$ 0.1 ps at 800K\cite{liu2018phonon_SnSe_Raman}; using this time, one finds $\tau/\tau_P\sim 10$ in good agreement with what is found here.

-The melting velocity $v_M$ can be calculated from the melting temperature $T_M=1134~K$ \cite{okamoto1998_SnSe} and the average interatomic distance $a=\sqrt[3]{\frac{M_m}{N_A n_m}}$ where $M_m$ is the molar mass (197.67~g/mol), $N_A$ is the Avogadro number and $n_m$=2 is the number of atoms per unit formula in SnSe.
+The melting velocity $v_M$ of SnSe can be calculated from the melting temperature $T_M=1134~K$ \cite{okamoto1998_SnSe} and the average interatomic distance $a=\sqrt[3]{\frac{M_m}{N_A n_m}}$ where $M_m$ is the molar mass (197.67~g/mol), $N_A$ is the Avogadro number and $n_m$ = 2 is the number of atoms per unit formula in SnSe.
 We obtain $v_M=44658$~m/s for SnSe.
 This allows us to put SnSe on Fig. \ref{fig:Fig5} (re-adapted from Ref. \cite{xu2021_In2O3}) together with a large number of systems previously tabulated \cite{mousatov2020_planckianbound}.
 One can see that along b-axis, SnSe is close to the cubic members of the IV-VI family.
 The larger $s$ for the c-axis corresponds can be explained by a lower sound velocity along this direction, which amplifies both $\tau/\tau_p$ and $v_M/v_s$.

 Let us note that $\frac{D}{v_s^2 \tau_P}\propto \frac{v_M}{v_s}$ can be rewritten as $\frac{D}{v_s}\propto \tau_P v_M$.
 The right hand side is isotropic implying that the anisotropy of $D$ and $v_s$ should cancel out.
 As one can see in figure \ref{fig:Fig5}, for the 4 members of the IV-VI family examined here, the proportionality factor is close to 0.5.
 As a consequence, the expression $D\approx 0.5 v_sv_M\tau_P$ gives a satisfactory account of the magnitude of $D$ for both orientations in SnSe as well as the cubic members of this family, confirming the relevance of the picture put forward in ref.~\cite{mousatov2020_planckianbound} to members of this family.